 Prior to my year at home with just my dumbbells, I went to a normal gym with every piece of equipment my heart desired.
 Dumbbells up to 125lbs, benches galore, and several power racks.

-My experience on this topic then comes from a point of view of someone who was already in shape and has used dumbbells to maintain that shape while I wait for the virus to run its course.
+My experience on this topic then comes from a point of view of someone who was already in shape and has used dumbbells to maintain that shape (you could say in the principle of the dumbbell stopgap) while I wait for the virus to run its course.

 An Example Of A 30-Minute Full Body Dumbbell Workout